Arizona State Sun Devils men's ice hockey: Arena

 Prior to 2022, the Sun Devils played most of their home games at the Oceanside Ice Arena in Tempe.
-Selected games each season were played at Glendale's Gila River Arena, former home of the NHL's Arizona Coyotes.
+Selected games each season were played at Glendale's Gila River Arena, the former home of the NHL's Arizona Coyotes.
 With the move to NCAA Division I, Anderson stated they planned to pursue an on-campus arena in the future.
 In the meantime, Oceanside underwent a renovation for the 2015 to bring its facilities to NCAA standards.

 In November 2020, the Arizona Board of Regents' finance committee approved plans to construct a new 5,000-seat indoor arena on-campus near Desert Financial Arena, which is expected to house the school's hockey, gymnastics, and wrestling programs among others.
-Construction is slated to finish in the fall, and the Sun Devils will begin play there effective for the 2022–23 season and onwards.
+Mullett Arena opened in 2022; it also served as the Coyotes' home arena for two seasons after the city of Glendale declined to renew the team's lease at Gila River Arena.